jinstrider2000/fitness-tracker-sinatra/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+This app is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

 Find me on Twitter: [@Efrain_P_Jr](https://twitter.com/@Efrain_P_Jr)